 - i.
 Conduct a study of lane configuration and utilization to determine if a road diet is a viable solution to enable better access to non-vehicular access of Center Street. - ii.
 Support the short-term goal of the 2008 Center Street Traffic Management Study to implement a signal coordination plan. - iii.
-Support the continued review and appropriate implementation of the 2008 Center Street Traffic Management Study to address on-going traffic management and safety issues. - iv.
-Study the possibility of new road reconfiguration and/or additional signalization to alleviate congestion due to turning traffic at the intersection of Turner Street/Center Street by refining and further moving along the design from the 2008 Center Street Traffic Management Study.
+Support the continued review and appropriate implementation of the 2008 Center Street Traffic Management Study to address on-going traffic management and safety issues, including those for cyclists and pedestrians. - iv.
+Study the possibility of new road reconfiguration and/or signalization changes to alleviate congestion due to turning traffic at the intersection of Turner Street/Center Street by refining and further moving along the design from the 2008 Center Street Traffic Management Study and aligning these improvements to downtown gateway land use plans.